moefh/esp32-wii-nunchuk/README.md

 To use the library in your Arduino IDE sketch, just copy the files `wii_i2c.c` and `wii_i2c.h` to your sketch directory.

+### Coexisting with Arduino Wire Library

+The Arduino Wire Library for the ESP32 (from `Wire.h`) uses I2C port 0
+for the `Wire` object, and port 1 for the `Wire1` object.
+So don't use `Wire` if using I2C port 0 with this library, and don't use `Wire1` if using I2C port 1.

 ### Example Code

-Example code for Nunchuk use (for a more complete example with controller type detection, see `esp32-wii-nunchuk.ino`):
+Here's a simple example using the Wii Nunchuk.
+For a more complete example that detects and handles multiple controller types, see `esp32-wii-nunchuk.ino`.

 ```C++
 #include "wii_i2c.h"